Free Rhode Island Arrests & Criminal Records: Search Anyone

 The RIBCI does not have access to juvenile records and individuals seeking background checks on minors should consult the Rhode Island Family Court.

-How To Navigate the Rhode Island Sex Offender Registry & Find Nearby Offenders
+How To Navigate the Rhode Island Sex Offender Registry & Find Nearby Predators

 As a result of the law, certain criminal convictions mandate the registration of a sexual offender.
 Additionally, local law enforcement agencies must make notifications of offenders’ presence to all counties in RI or other jurisdictions.